 Ring-shaped cakes and pastries

-In many parts of the world, ring shaped cakes and pastries — sometimes with trinkets baked inside— are eaten on New Year’s to symbolize coming full circle.
-In Italy, people indulge in a ring-shaped pastry called Chiacchiere, while in Poland people enjoy donuts.
+In many parts of the world, ring shaped cakes and pastries — sometimes with trinkets baked inside — are eaten on New Year’s to symbolize coming full circle.
+Italians indulge in a ring-shaped pastry called Chiacchiere, while in Poland people enjoy donuts.
 In Denmark, a tall-ringed cake, Kransekage, is a New Year’s staple.

 Many people consider pork to be a lucky food to eat on New Year’s Day because pigs tend to “root forward” in the ground with their noses, symbolizing forward progress.
 You can choose which way to eat your pig including ham, sausage, bacon … is your mouth watering yet?